TwitchPlaysPokemon/tpp-streamdocs/description/anniversary/02 Commands.md

 For GameBoy, the available buttons are **up**, **down**, **left**, **right**, **a**, **b**, **start** and **select**.

+You can pick a side by typing **!left** for Gold or **!right** for Silver.
+If you don't want to pick, you'll be randomly assigned on your first input.

+You can switch sides whenever you want.

 ## Tips
 - Buttons are not case sensitive - you can mix it up!
 For example, **StArT** will have the same effect as **start**.
 - Only the first word of your chat message gets counted as a button.
 This means you can add a space and a message or emote after your button and the game will still see it.